 As a general rule, what you read determines how you write.
 If you don't read much then your writing will be lousy.
 If you read just texts, tweets, and celebrity gossip web pages, your writing will be trashy.
+If you run it though some AI, your writing will sound blandly average.
 If you start to read lots of clear papers that aim to communicate complicated and nuanced ideas, then you've got a good start.
 Find an economist, whose research is interesting, and read her collected works - you could do worse!
 If you want to read about economics writing, try Dierdre McCloskey (www.deirdremccloskey.com; her books are also in the library).